-A special meeting may be called by the chairperson or a majority of the members.
-Twenty-four (24) hours of advance notice is required.
-The notice of the special meeting must contain the time, place, and the subject matter to be discussed.
+A special meeting requires twenty-four (24) hours of advance public notice The public notice of the special meeting must contain the time, place, and the subject matter to be discussed.
 Only items included in the agenda notice are allowed.
-If you need to schedule a special meeting, Inform your staff liaison as soon as possible.
+Staff liaisons will work with the Commission to determine if there is a need to schedule a special meeting.